© Elizabeth Felicella / ESTO

 Using the Collections

 As a free public museum, the Yale Center for British Art aims to promote the awareness, study, and enjoyment of its collection of British art.
-Using the Collections is intended to help scholars, students, and the general public learn more about using the museum's physical and digital collections.
+The information below aims to help scholars, students, and the general public learn more about using the museum's physical and digital collections.

 Borrowing Objects